aurora-opensource/au/CONTRIBUTING.md

 from the explicit exceptions we enumerate below.
 Please make sure your PR conforms to this modified style guide before landing.

-Here are the modifications we've made to the Google style guide for Au:
+Here are the modifications we've made to the Google C++ Style Guide for Au:

 1. The `.clang-format` file in the repository supersedes the Google style guide in all matters of code formatting.